jule64/productivity-helpers/shortcuts.md

 ⌘ Up K                          git push
 ⌘ ^ O (**)                      reveal in Finder
-Opt Up                           Select word at caret (repeat to expand to enclosing expressions)
+Opt Up                           Select word at caret (repeat to expand to enclosing expressions) Esc                              Brings focus back to editor wherever we are (++) Shift Esc                        Brings focus back to editor and minimise current window

 </pre>